Men want sex and women want love? Not exactly.

 Somatic vs. empathetic pleasure

 Men’s machinery isn’t all that hard to operate.
-If climax were the goal, well, most healthy adult males can do that until the cows come home.
+If climax were the goal, well, most healthy adult males can have as much of that is they want.
 They don’t even need a partner.
 But there can be something lacking in that experience, a missing ingredient.

 While direct, somatic, bodily pleasure comes easy to them, there’s an empathetic component — shared experience or sharing in someone else’s experience — that men hunger for.